jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 Once the `nova-scheduler` server receives a call to its `select_destinations()` RPC method, one of the first things it does is [ask the `placement-api` service for a set of "allocation candidates"](https://github.com/openstack/nova/blob/stable/pike/nova/scheduler/manager.py#L124).

-The `placement-api` service is an HTTP server that exposes information about the things that provide resources to consumers of those resources.
-This HTTP server was introduced in the Mitaka OpenStack release and over the last three releases has slowly been taking a more significant role in tracking resources in an OpenStack deployment.
+The [`placement-api`](https://docs.openstack.org/nova/latest/user/placement.html) service is an HTTP server that exposes information about the things that provide resources to consumers of those resources.
+This HTTP server was introduced in the Newton OpenStack release and over the last three releases has slowly been taking a more significant role in tracking resources in an OpenStack deployment.